wso2/docs-is/en/includes/guides/authentication/oidc/index.md

 ## Implement login using Pushed Authorization Requests

-WSO2 Identity Server provides the '/par' endpoint which returns a reference to the authorization payload called the request_uri.
+{{ product_name }} provides the '/par' endpoint which returns a reference to the authorization payload called the request_uri.
 This authorization payload is sent by the back-channel during a PAR initiated login.

 - [Implement login using Pushed Authorization Requests]({{base_path}}/guides/authentication/oidc/implement-login-with-par/) has detailed instructions on this.